siddharth-maddali/siddharth-maddali.github.io/_posts/2020-02-15-position-and-momentum-are-similar-in-nature.md

 layout: post
 mathjax: true
 author: Siddharth Maddali
-tags: [position, momentum, similarity transformation, signal processing, quantum mechanics]
+categories: [research, signal processing, mathematics, quantum mechanics]
+tags: [linear algebra, position, momentum, similarity]
 ---
+{% include mathjax.html %}

 This post describes what I find to be an interesting relationship between the position and derivative operators $\hat{X}$ and $\hat{D}_X$, through a similarity transformation with the Fourier transform operator.